icon-project/icon-service/docs/dapp_guide.md

 Built-in properties
 --------------

-#### msg : Holds information of the account who called the Score.
+#### msg : Holds information of the account who called the SCORE.
 * msg.sender :
 Address of the account who called this function.
 If other contact called this function, msg.sender points to the caller contract's address.
 * msg.value :
-Amount of icx that the sender attempts to transfer to the current Score.
+Amount of icx that the sender attempts to transfer to the current SCORE.

 #### tx : Transaction info.
 * tx.origin : The account who created the transaction.